Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/supported-data-sources/microsoft-reporting-services.md

   <img src="images/microsoft-reporting-services-sample-data-visualization-editor.png" alt="Microsoft reporting services data in the Visualization editor" class="responsive-img" width="84%"/>

 >[!NOTE] **Editing the Data Source in the Visualization editor.**
->Carefully choose the report format (pdf or data) because once loaded, you will not be able to change it.
+>Carefully choose the report format (PDF or data) because once loaded, you will not be able to change it.
 When you *Edit* your data source, you will only be able to change the configuration of the report's parameters.

 ## Working in the Visualization editor